vanavreddy/Parallel_Compute_Engine/aws_hpc_cluster/README.md

 You will need an AWS account, preferably one setup through UVA ITS folks.
-Once the account is ready,  make sure you can login and that you have AdministrationAccess privileges, e.g., to create and launch instances.
+Once the account is ready,  make sure you can login and that you have AdministrationAccess privileges, to create and launch instances.

 ## Create key-pair